macobo/parallel_machine/README.md

 # Example

-Scenario: we want to run an expensive database migration across many tables in a large database cluster.
+Scenario: We want to run multiple expensive database migrations across many tables in a large database cluster.

-To avoid bringing down any single database, we try to distribute the load across all the database clusters via parallel_machine
+We try to distribute the load across all the database hosts via parallel_machine.
+This will both minimize the operation time as we'll be doing multiple operations at once whilst avoiding overloading a single host.

 ```javascript
 var parallel_machine = require("parallel_machine");